-You say you love your dog, but have you ever bought a Super Bowl ad for them?
+You say you love your dog, but have you ever bought them a Super Bowl ad?

 That’s exactly what WeatherTech and founder CEO David MacNeil has done.
 If you watched last year’s Super Bowl, you may recognize MacNeil’s golden retriever Scout, who appeared in a spot for the Chicago-area company’s line of non-toxic pet bowls.
 This makes Scout, WeatherTech’s unofficial spokes-dog, a bonafide celebrity!
 He probably visits the Chateau Marmont for cocktails with Lupita Nyong’o and Jon Hamm.